metaleap/mojo/at0/readme.md

 - no zero-terminated "C strings", all array uses via (macro) `·SliceOf(T)` types

 We want here to merely reach the "execute-input-sources-or-die" stage.
-No bells & whistles, no *fancy* type stuff, no syntax sugars (not even operators, we endure prim calls).
+No bells & whistles, no *fancy* type stuff, not a lot of syntax sugars.
 No nifty optimizations, no proper byte code, will be slow.
 Wasteful on RAM, no `free`ing.
 Not even cross-source-file-imports, too bad.
 But must focus:

 Once the "basic interpreter" destination is reached, build it out to where the interpreter itself can be fully redone in WIP-lang, interpreter-in-interpreter.